JasperAH/DPS_A2/README.md

 ### Extra possible features
-- [ ] Dunamic redistribution of workload at master-node
+- [x] Dynamic redistribution of workload at master-node when workers are down or no more new worload is available